dansand/ResChapter/content/numpy.md

 ## Learning Objectives:

 In this chapter we're going to look a Python tool (Library) called Numpy (numeric Python).
 A library is a specific set of tools designed to assist a common purpose, yet outside the `core` fucntions of the Langauges.
-Numpy helps with big (and little) sets of numbers.
+Numpy helps with big (and little) structured groups of numbers (arrays).
 Depending on the situation, these could represent vectors, time series, tables, grids, matrices, etc.

-While you won't finish this chapter a fully-fledged Python programmer, we hope that you will get the 'flavour' of how Python works.
-Necessarily, we will introduce some extraneous concepts and terms, that we don't have time to fully-develop or explore .
-We will provide links ot material to help you master these subjects later on.

 Using Numpy we're going to attack a simple data science problem, yet one that has some profound implications.
 Our main suggestion is to __try to understand and keep the data science problem in mind__.
 Hopefully, if you have a good handle on the problem itself, the utility of Python / Numpy will be self evident.
 If not, demand your money back.

+While you won't finish this chapter a fully-fledged Python programmer, we hope that you will get a sense of the 'flavour' of how Python works.
+If you haven't programmed before, don't get too worried about understanding _every_ piece of code that's written, but do instead try to focus on how the programming approach to our __data science problem__ differs from a workflow you might develop using a spreadsheet or application (for instance Excel or SPSS).

+Necessarily, we will introduce some extraneous concepts and terms, that we don't have time to fully-develop or explore .
+We will provide links ot material to help you master these subjects later on.

 By the end of this chapter you will learn: